ec-jrc/lisflood-model/3_06_optLISFLOOD_dynamic-wave/index.md

 ```

-Note here that the first *H*-level is always 0, for which *A* and *P* are (of course) 0 as well.
-For the last line for each cross-section it is recommended to use some very (i.e. unrealistically) high *H*-level.
+Note here that the first $H$ level is always 0, for which $A$ and $P$ are, of course, 0 as well.
+For the last line for each cross-section it is recommended to use some very (i.e. unrealistically) high $H$ level.
 The reason for doing this is that the dynamic wave routine will crash if during a simulation a water level (or cross-sectional area) is simulated which is beyond the range of the table.
 This can occur due to a number of reasons (e.g. if the measured cross-section is incomplete, or during calibration of the model).
-To estimate the corresponding values of *A* and *P* one could for example calculate *dA/dH* and *dP/dH* over the last two 'real' (i.e. measured) *H*-levels, and extrapolate the results to a very high *H*-level.
+To estimate the corresponding values of $A$ and $P$ one could for example calculate $dA/dH$ and $dP/dH$ over the last two 'real' (i.e. measured) $H$ levels, and extrapolate the results to a very high $H$ level.

-The number of H/A/P combinations that are used for each cross section is user-defined.
+The number of $H/A/P$ combinations that are used for each cross section is user-defined.
 LISFLOOD automatically interpolates in between the table values.

 #### Using the numerical solution wave

-The 'lfuser' element has already been edited for the use of the dynamic wave solution.
-In fact, it contains two parameters that can be set by the user: *CourantDynamicCrit* (which should always be smaller than '1') and a parameter called *DynWaveConstantHeadBoundary*, which defines the boundary condition at the most downstream cell.
-All remaining dynamic-wave related inputs can be defined in the 'lfbinding' element, and do not require any changes from the user (provided that all default names are used, all maps are in the standard 'maps' directory and the profile table is in the 'tables' directory).
-In 'lfuser' this will look like this:
+The `lfuser` element of the settings file has already been edited for the use of the dynamic wave solution.
+In fact, it contains two parameters that can be set by the user: *CourantDynamicCrit* (which should always be smaller than 1), and a parameter called *DynWaveConstantHeadBoundary*, which defines the boundary condition at the most downstream cell.
+All remaining dynamic-wave related inputs can be defined in the `lfbinding` element, and do not require any changes from the user (provided that all default names are used, all maps are in the standard "maps" directory and the profile table is in the "tables" directory).
+In `lfuser` this will look like this:

 ```xml
 	<comment>